ChuBL/OpenMindat/README.md

 gr.saveto("./mindat_data")
 ```

-## Documentation and Relative Links
+## Documentation and Relevant Links

 - **API Key Application**: [How to Get My Mindat API Key or Token?](https://www.mindat.org/a/how_to_get_my_mindat_api_key)